onpk/BeaverWorks-Team-166/README.md

 Then, Click on "Start Session", and choose a category

 Feel free to register as well.
-In future deployments, your preferences progress in scenarios will be saved.
+In future deployments, your preferences and progress in scenarios will be saved.